microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 }
 ```

-**Step 20.** Now lets add the actual feature toggle on the `Details.cshtml` file located under Views->Store.
+**Step 20.** Now lets add the actual feature toggle on the `Details.cshtml` file located here -> `.\PartsUnlimited\src\PartsUnlimitedWebsite\Views\Store\Details.cshtml`.
 Take note of the comments below - we want to find where the first section (under the first comment) of code is and replace it with the second section (under the second comment).

 ```csharp
 // This a tag should already exist!